SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Analysis of Hallucination in the Motivation Experiment

-In the motivation analysis (see Figure \ref{fig: motivation}), we aim to characterize how visual boosting affects hallucinations at the token level by distinguishing (i) hallucinations newly \emph{introduced} by boosting, (ii) hallucinations that \emph{remain} after boosting, and (iii) among the remaining ones, those that can be \emph{resolved} by further increasing the boosting strength.
+In the motivation analysis (see Figure~\ref{fig: motivation}), we characterize how uniform visual amplification affects hallucinations at the token level.
+For consistency with the judge prompt in Figure~\ref{fig: gpt prompt 2}, we use \texttt{BASELINE}, \texttt{BOOST}, and \texttt{BOOST}$^{+}$ to denote the vanilla response, the response generated with a fixed VAA factor, and the response generated with a stronger fixed VAA factor, respectively.
+Our analysis distinguishes (i) hallucinations newly \emph{introduced} by visual amplification, (ii) hallucinations that \emph{remain} after visual amplification, and (iii) among the remaining ones, hallucinations that can be \emph{resolved} by further increasing the VAA factor.

-\textbf{Token-level hallucination sets.} Let $\mathcal{H}_{\text{base}}$ and $\mathcal{H}_{\text{boost}}$ denote the sets of hallucinated tokens identified in the BASELINE and BOOST responses, respectively.
-We first form the candidate set of ``newly appearing'' hallucinated tokens:
+\textbf{Token-level hallucination sets.} Let $\mathcal{H}_{\text{base}}$ and $\mathcal{H}_{\text{amp}}$ denote the sets of hallucinated tokens identified in the \texttt{BASELINE} and \texttt{BOOST} responses, respectively.
+We first form the candidate set of newly appearing hallucinated tokens:

-\textbf{Derived vs.\ truly new hallucinations.} A key ambiguity is that a token in $\mathcal{C}$ may not represent a truly new hallucination; it can be a \emph{derived} hallucination that replaces an already-hallucinated token in the baseline at the same semantic position (e.g., changing one incorrect attribute to another).
-To disambiguate this, we use GPT-5-mini to classify each token in $\mathcal{C}$ as either \textbf{DERIVED} or \textbf{NEW}, following the prompt we provided in Figure \ref{fig: gpt prompt 2}.
+\textbf{Derived vs.\ truly new hallucinations.} A key ambiguity is that a token in $\mathcal{C}$ may not represent a truly new hallucination.
+It can instead be a \emph{derived} hallucination that replaces an already hallucinated token in the baseline response at the same semantic position, such as changing one incorrect attribute into another.
+To disambiguate this, we use GPT-5-mini to classify each token in $\mathcal{C}$ as either \textbf{DERIVED} or \textbf{NEW}, following the prompt in Figure~\ref{fig: gpt prompt 2}.
 We denote the derived subset as $\mathcal{D} \subseteq \mathcal{C}$ and the truly new subset as $\mathcal{N} = \mathcal{C} \setminus \mathcal{D}$.